PatrickDanielRyan/clouduni/docs/Annotations.md

 * **@Id** In JPA (Jakarta Persistence API), it identifies a specific field in your Java class as the Primary Key for a database table.

+* **@JoinColumn** In Spring Data JPA (and Hibernate), it is used to define the physical mapping of a foreign key column in your database.

 * **@JoinTable** In a Relational Database, it is used to define a separate "link" table that connects two different entities.
 It is primarily used to manage Many-to-Many relationships

 * **@ManyToMany** In a Relational Database, it defines a relationship where multiple records in one table are associated with multiple records in another.